slyfox1186/ffmpeg-build-script/README.md

 - The builder and diagnostic tools are now Python.
 The entry point is `build-ffmpeg.py`; the Bash scripts have been removed.
 - `--menu` edits all 127 package choices, checks dependencies, saves a TOML configuration, and launches the build.
-Compiler, jobs, CUDA options, and the build root can be edited for the current session.
+Its Textual interface saves compiler and package choices immediately, with mouse and keyboard navigation.
 - Python 3.12 or newer is required.
-The build and menu use only the standard library; pytest, Ruff, and mypy are optional development tools.
+Command-line builds use the standard library.
+The interactive menu uses Textual; development tools are optional.
 - Compatible 6.0.0 and 7.0.0 workspaces retain their built dependencies and reconfigure FFmpeg.
 Changed compiler flags or package selections still require cleanup.
 The build-context format remains v2.